uber-web/math.gl/modules/culling/docs/api-reference/oriented-bounding-box.md

 - {Plane} plane The plane to test against.

 Returns
-- `Intersect.INSIDE` if the entire box is on the side of the plane the normal is pointing
+- `INTERSECTION.INSIDE` if the entire box is on the side of the plane the normal is pointing
-- `Intersect.OUTSIDE` if the entire box is on the opposite side, and
+- `INTERSECTION.OUTSIDE` if the entire box is on the opposite side, and
-- `Intersect.INTERSECTING` if the box intersects the plane.
+- `INTERSECTION.INTERSECTING` if the box intersects the plane.

 ### distanceTo(point : Number[3]) : Number